hxalfa/HWFW_GUI/README.md

 Donate
 -------
-If this software is helpful to you, please consider donating to @csersoft to support its continued development!
+If this software is helpful to you, please consider donating to [CserSoft](https://github.com/csersoft) to support continuous development!

 License